nuanv/Expense-Tracker/README.md

-# ExpenseTracker - Getting Started
+## ExpenseTracker - Getting Started

-### Setting Up & Running Locally

 1. Clone the repository from GitHub: